wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

 ## Operations

-The following operations allow you to work with the MongoDB Connector.
+The following operations allow you to work with the MongoDB connector.
 Click an operation name to see parameter details and samples on how to use it.

 ??? note "insertOne"
     Inserts a document into a collection.
 See the related [insertOne documentation](https://docs.mongodb.com/manual/reference/method/db.collection.insertOne/) for more information.